 |IRB World Series||48 events|

 Winning the Emirates Airlines London Sevens in front of a home crowd at Twickenham in May 2009 was “an amazing feeling” in the words of James Rodwell, who plays No. 8 at 15-a-side but shows adaptability, mobility and handling skills in the abbreviated game.

 James scored a try in all five matches in the Hong Kong tournament in March 2011.
-He has since taken his tally in the IRB Series to 59 with one against Portugal in the Hong Kong tournament last March, three in Glasgow in May, four in the Gold Coast event in October and three in Dubai the following month.
+He has since taken his tally in the IRB Series to 63, including three in Glasgow last May, four in the Gold Coast event in October, three in Dubai the following month and two in Las Vegas in January this year.
 His 50th was in the 46-0 pool win over Portugal at Scotstoun Stadium.
 He also played in the RWC Sevens in Moscow last June when England finished as runners-up to New Zealand.

 In 2010-11, he ran in 12 tries with two against Portugal and Fiji at Dubai that December, one in the George final against New Zealand and a total of nine in the final five tournaments in Wellington, Las Vegas, Hong Kong, Adelaide, Twickenham and Murrayfield.

 A graduate in Business Commerce at Birmingham University, he began playing when seven at Tring RFC, his local club, and was at Berkhamsted Collegiate School from the age of ten, where he figured at centre and full back and coach Graham Burchnall was his mentor.

 It was onward and upward for James, whose England Sevens debut was against the United States at Dubai in 2008.
 Along the way, John Caves, his university coach and Moseley team manager, was another guiding influence as James became the club’s U21 player of the year in 2004-05, the players’ player in 2006-07 and supporters’ player in 2008-09.